Tinu205/Epic-Game-scrapper/README.md

 ## Contributing
 If you'd like to contribute, feel free to fork the repository, make changes, and submit a pull request.
 Ensure to follow best practices for web scraping and respect API usage policies.

-## License
-This project is for educational purposes.
-Please check Epic Games' terms of service before using in production.

-For more information or modifications, refer to the script comments or extend as needed.